Tea Bag & Zine Booklet

 Step 11 :Make sure you process is documented in film or photos.

-Delivery E-Portfolio & Written Statement
+Delivery Brightspace Submission & Written Statement

 Once you complete the project: